-Since I was nineteen years old I have been addicted to patchwork quilting after I went to The National Patchwork Championship, just to fill the coach up that was going!
+Since I was nineteen years old I have been making traditional patchwork quilts after I went to The National Patchwork Championship, just to fill the coach up that was going!
 At the time I was studying Hotel, Catering and Institutional Management at Westminster College.

 While I was at college I went to evening classes to learn to make quilts, but once out at work I didn’t have the time to continue these.
 After a couple of years I left the food industry and went to work at a local family owned department store, I started out on the housewares then moved to the book department, eventually working up to Assistant Buyer.

 It was at this time that I began to teach Patchwork quilting in the evenings at a community centre.
 After a while, I thought about doing the City & Guilds Patchwork and Quilting, but I was newly married, working during the day, teaching two evenings a week and also doing up our house!
 I had no time to spare and also when I looked at the course I had already been teaching most of it for a while!!!